 Decreasing your core body temperature and keeping your environment cool during your sleep has been shown to improve your sleep quality.
 Allowing our core temperature to drop slightly lower than usual can encourage deeper sleep, aiding the recovery process.
 While the room doesn’t have to be freezing, opening a window or having a fan on during the night can improve your sleep quality.

-Methods of getting cold:
+Methods for getting cold:

 Cold & Contrast Showers